-Marjorie Taylor Greene, who backs QAnon and has made racist remarks, wins a congressional seat
+Marjorie Taylor Greene, who backs QAnon and has made racist remarks, wins congressional seat

 Greene and her campaign manager did not respond to a request from The Post for comment early Wednesday.

-At a Tuesday evening campaign victory party, Greene told her supporters that she would hold Pelosi and “The Squad” accountable.
+At a Tuesday evening campaign victory party, Greene told her supporters that she would hold Pelosi and the "squad” accountable.

 “I will fight harder than anyone else to defend your freedoms and hold them accountable,” Greene said.